-RAA Insurance makes estimates and judgements in respect of certain key assets and liabilities.
+The Company makes estimates and judgements in respect of certain key assets and liabilities.
 Estimates and judgements are continually reviewed and are based on past experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Actual results may differ from these estimates.
+Revisions to accounting estimates are recognised in the period they are revised and future periods affected.
 The key areas in which critical estimates and judgements are applied are described below.